Installing NGINX Ingress Controller onto K8s Cluster:

 This tells Helm to deploy 3 replicas of the ingress controller pod under the same service.

-helm upgrade nginx-ingress ingress-nginx/ingress-nginx \
+helm upgrade myingress-controller ingress-nginx/ingress-nginx

 --set controller.replicaCount=3